iExecBlockchainComputing/deploy-workerpool/README.md

-- Once the workerpool has been registred correclty, a message will appear :

-    <pre>Deployed new workerpool at address 0xabc...</pre>

-You may also consult the workerpool metadata using the [explorer.](https://explorer.iex.ec/bellecour/workerpool/workerpooladdress)

-Keep in mind that the workerpool address corresponds to the registration address and not the wallet owner address

-- Edit the "iexec.json" file and change the "workerpool.description" field from the 'my-workerpool' default value.<br>

-- This field will appear publicly on the blockchain and the marketplace.
+- Edit the "iexec.json" file and change the "workerpool.description" field from the 'my-workerpool' default value.
+This field will appear publicly on the blockchain and the marketplace.

-- The "owner" field must match the public address of the "core_wallet.json" wallet file.
+- Make sure the "owner" field of iexec.json file matches the "address" field of the "core_wallet.json" file.

-    <pre>./$ cat iexec.json
+    <pre>./$ jq .workerpool iexec.json

-    ...

     "workerpool": {
         "owner": "0x6DdF0Bf919f108376136a64219B395117229BaF6",
-    "description": "changeme"
+        "description": "my-workerpool"
     }

-    ...

     </pre>

-- Register your workerpool on the blockchain to get its "workerpool address" :<br>
+- Register your workerpool on the blockchain to get its workerpool address :<br>

-    <pre>./$ iexec workerpool deploy --wallet-file "core_wallet.json" --keystoredir "$PWD" --chain bellecour
+    <pre>./$ iexec workerpool deploy --wallet-file "core_wallet.json" --keystoredir "$PWD"

     ℹ Using chain bellecour [chainId: 134]